 A church for all in the heart of the city

 Monthly lectures on the Second Monday of the month from October to June, 7.15 pm for 7.45 pm

 Contact us to be added to our monthly mailing list.

-Our next meeting:
+Our next meeting

-Programme for 2016/17
+Programme for 2019/20 - CANCELLED

 Recordings of many of the lectures from last year's series are available to listen again.